Non-planar ends are continuously unforgettable: Irreducible epimorphisms

-We may therefore assume that \( M_a' \) contains at least one finite-type component.
+The previous paragraph dealt with the case in which \( M_a' \) has no finite-type component, so we may now assume that \( M_a' \) contains at least one finite-type component.
 Let \( F_a' \) be the closures in \( M' \) of the finite-type components of \( M_a' \).
 Then there exists a representative of \( \vp(t_a) \) supported in the union of \( F_a' \) with annuli about the curves in \( A' \).

 Let \( b' \in B' \).
 As \( A' \) and \( B' \) are disjoint, \( b' \) is either an essential curve in \( F_a' \) or in \( M \ssm F_a' \).
 Let \( C = \{a, b, c_1, c_2, \ldots \} \) be a locally finite non-separating multicurve, which is guaranteed to exist by Lemma~\ref{lem:good_curves}.
 By Lemma~\ref{lem:locally_finite}, \( \vp_*(C) \) is a locally finite multicurve in \( M' \).
 So, there exists \( c_i \in C \) such that \( \vp_*(c_i) \) is disjoint from \( F_a' \).
 We can then choose \( f \in \Gamma_c(M) \) such that \( f(a) = a \) and \( f(b) = c_i \), so that \( \vp(f)(B') = \vp_*(c_i) \); in particular, \( \vp(f)(b') \subset M \ssm F_a' \).
 As \( f(a) = a \), we have that \( f \) commutes with \( t_a \).
 From above, it follows that \( \vp(f)(F_a') = F_a' \).
 Therefore, \( b' \) cannot be an essential curve in \( F_a' \), as \( \vp(f)(F_a') = F_a' \) and \( \vp(f)(b') \subset M \ssm F_a' \), implying no curve in \( B' \) is contained in \( F_a' \).